 - Mental distress

-Often young children and young women are most damaged by the physical scarring and the psychological aftermaths of being attacked by an uncontrollable animal.
-An Atlanta dog bite lawyer can help you total your economic and non-economic damages and use this information in settlement negotiations.
+Often young children are most damaged by the physical scarring and the psychological aftermaths of being attacked by an uncontrollable animal.
+An Atlanta dog bite lawyer can help you calculate your economic and non-economic damages and use this information in settlement negotiations.

 Proving the Dog Had Aggressive Tendencies

-To further strengthen your case, your dog bite lawyer in Atlanta will help you prove aggressive, or even vicious, tendencies that the dog may have had.
+To further strengthen your case, your dog bite injury lawyer will help you prove aggressive or even vicious tendencies that the dog may have had.
 A dog can be shown to have presented an unreasonable risk when there is a history of:

 - Threatening behavior